Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M09L08_Build_Selected_Record_Flow.md

 Your client Fabrikam needs the ability to create new knowledge assessments from existing assessments without duplicating effort to populate data.
-In this lab, you will create a Microsoft Flow to create a new assessment from an existing assessment.
+In this lab, you will create a Microsoft Power Automate to create a new assessment from an existing assessment.

 **Important Note:** This lab will provide you with an actual Office 365 tenant